vadimgierko/vadimgierko/README.md

 ## What I love & can develop

-I'm insanely excited to build **complex React Single Page Applications** & web sites with following features:
+### Complex React Single Page Applications with following features:

 - Firebase integration (**Realtime Database/ Firestore & Storage (for files)**)
 - **Users Authentication** with Firebase
 - all of **CRUD** operations